 Ipswich Buses Safer Travel Guidance for Our Customers

-As the Coronavirus COVID-19 continues to spread, we recognise and appreciate the increased uncertainty that this is causing.
+As the Coronavirus COVID-19 pandemic continues to effect day to day life, we recognise and appreciate the increased uncertainty that this is causing.
 The situation has our fullest attention and the safety of our customers and colleagues is always our top priority.

 Remember these 3 easy steps when planning your journey on Ipswich Buses: